Skip to main content

 Which EPC Improvements Count Toward the £10,000 Cost Cap?

 From 1 October 2025, all qualifying EPC improvement works count toward your £10,000 cost cap per property.
-That means any money you've already spent on insulation, heating upgrades, or glazing since that date is accumulating toward the cap right now — and could reduce how much you need to spend before the 2030 deadline.
+Any money you've already spent on insulation, heating upgrades, or glazing since that date is accumulating toward the cap right now, and could reduce how much you need to spend before the April 2030 deadline.

 Here's what qualifies, what doesn't, and how to keep records that will stand up to scrutiny.